 In this section, we mainly recall from \cite{sym} and adapt to the real case the construction of the symplectic resolution of the Du Val singularities $ A_{2k} $ and $ D_{2k+1} $.

 First, we define a Poisson structure on the varieties $ A_{2k} $ and $ D_{2k+1} $.
 For any polynomial function $ F(x,y,z)$ on $\Rr^3 $, a Poisson bracket on $\Rr^3 $ is given by \cite{Pichereau2}:

-This Poisson bracket admits $F$ as a Casimir, and therefore goes to the quotient to $\tfrac{\mathbb R[x,y,z]}{(F)} $.
-Unlike in the complex case, the latter may not be easily identified to polynomial functions on the set $F=0$ (for instance, for $ F= x^2+y^2+z^2$, the latter set is a point).
+This Poisson bracket admits $F$ as a Casimir function, and therefore descends to the quotient $\tfrac{\mathbb R[x,y,z]}{(F)} $.
+Unlike in the complex case, the latter algebra may not be easily identified with polynomial functions on the set $F=0$ (for instance, for $ F= x^2+y^2+z^2$, the zero locus is a point).
 It only makes sense when the quotient $\tfrac{\mathbb R[x,y,z]}{(F)} $ injects itself into the algebra of real valued functions on $\{F =0\} $.
-This is the case, in particular, for $F= x^2 + y^2 - z^{2k}$: We denote by $ A_{2k}$ the set
+This is the case, in particular, for $F= x^2 + y^2 - z^{2k}$.
+We denote by $ A_{2k}$ the set